l00pinfinity/blog-stories/src/stories/Is your line manager helpful.md

 Develop a strategy and, most importantly, explain why it is a strategy - Set aside time to expose all of this continually

 Please check out <https://github.com/l00pinfinity/blog-stories>.
 It contains my blog posts online, do you have any suggestions?
 A correction, perhaps?
 Make a pull request on Github or open an issue.

-Thanks for reading and stay tuned!!!
+Thanks for reading and stay tuned!!